WINCHESTER

 the ruins were “comparatively modern” (many centuries A.D.); constructed by

-peoples who had migrated from more ancient mound and palisade building cultures
+descendants of peoples who had migrated from more ancient mound and palisade building cultures

 found in “the lake country” of temperate North America.